DivuThisSide/Earth_Imaging/README.md

 - **Spectral bands only** — incorporating additional features such as surface temperature (Band 10), SWIR indices, or texture features could improve classification accuracy.
 - **Larger architectures** — experimenting with deeper models (ResNet, U-Net) or transformer-based architectures could yield better results, especially for spatially complex landscapes.
 - **Cloud masking** — the current pipeline filters scenes by overall cloud cover but does not apply per-pixel cloud masks (QA_PIXEL band).

----

-## License

-This project was developed as part of the **DAT-103** coursework.
-Please refer to your institution's academic policies regarding code sharing and reuse.